Probabilistic context-free grammar

 In theoretical linguistics and computational linguistics, probabilistic context free grammars (PCFGs) extend context-free grammars, similar to how hidden Markov models extend regular grammars.
 Each production is assigned a probability.
 The probability of a derivation (parse) is the product of the probabilities of the productions used in that derivation.
 These probabilities can be viewed as parameters of the model, and for large problems it is convenient to learn these parameters via machine learning.
 A probabilistic grammar's validity is constrained by context of its training dataset.

-PCFGs originated from grammar theory, and have application in areas as diverse as natural language processing to the study the structure of RNA molecules and design of programming languages.
+PCFGs originated from grammar theory and have applications ranging from natural language processing to the study of RNA structure and the design of programming languages.
 Designing efficient PCFGs has to weigh factors of scalability and generality.
 Issues such as grammar ambiguity must be resolved.
 The grammar design affects results accuracy.
 Grammar parsing algorithms have various time and memory requirements.

 Definitions

 Derivation: The process of recursive generation of strings from a grammar.

 Parsing: Finding a valid derivation using an automaton.

 Parse Tree: The alignment of the grammar to a sequence.

 An example of a parser for PCFG grammars is the pushdown automaton.
 The algorithm parses grammar nonterminals from left to right in a stack-like manner.
 This brute-force approach is not very efficient.
 In RNA secondary structure prediction variants of the Cocke–Younger–Kasami (CYK) algorithm provide more efficient alternatives to grammar parsing than pushdown automata.
 Another example of a PCFG parser is the Stanford Statistical Parser which has been trained using Treebank.